Cloud Foundry Components

 - Application code packages

 You can configure the blobstore as either an internal server or an external S3 or S3-compatible endpoint.
-See this Knowledge Base article for more information about the blobstore.
+For more information about the blobstore, see How to use Elastic Runtime BLOB Storage Data in the Pivotal Support Knowledge Base.

 App instances, app tasks, and staging tasks all run as Garden containers on the Diego Cell VMs.
 The Diego cell rep component manages the lifecycle of those containers and the processes running in them, reports their status to the Diego BBS, and emits their logs and metrics to Loggregator.